 I had the privilege to chat over e-mail with Hans Fremuth from Metability Software about image metadata.
 He was very gracious not only to answer my questions but also to provide a great history of the image metadata standards available today (EXIF, IPTC, XMP).
 His long history with file metadata in general and image metadata in particular makes him a great resource for a serious photographer.
 Hans’ great understanding of the history of modern image metadata standards provides great clarity to his vision about the field of managing unstructured data in general and image metadata in particular.
 This article is the first part of the interview.

 My personal journey is on the way to ultimate metadata management is published on my blog KnowYourFiles.com and on twitter as @KnowYourFiles.
-More about “FileMind”, the first product from Metability Software can be found under www.metabilitysoftware.com.
+More about “FileMind”, the first product from Metability Software.

 The simple answer: because it’s about time!
 Think of it this way: we have been pushing around files based on its file name since the fall of the Soviet Empire.
 That’s some time ago, really.
 What was the biggest innovation since then?
 We can give our files names that are longer than 8 characters, wow!